serAnkii/Credit_Card_fraud_detection/README.md

 ## ML-Model-Flask-Deployment
-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a project on credit card fraud detection which is deployed on production using Flask API

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.